jnitin/flask-catalog/README.md

 Portfolio project to demonstrate a Flask based implementation of a secure user model with registration, email confirmation, and Google oauth2 login, combined with an example catalog of items grouped in categories.
 Registered users can CRUD the catalog via a web front-end or via a REST API that adheres strictly to the  [JSON API 1.0](http://jsonapi.org/) specification.
 The REST API supports advanced searching and filtering.
 End 2 end scenarios are demonstrated via a python client written in a [Jupyter notebook](http://jupyter.org/).

-### Deployed on Heroku
+# Deployed on Heroku

-The application is deployed on https://flask-catalog.herokuapp.com/, so please follow along and visit the pages.
+The application is deployed on https://flask-catalog.herokuapp.com/, so please follow along and interact with the front end via a browser or interact with the back end via API calls.

+# Front End

 ------